 Farm Stand Math

-This game is an ideal pick if you need an activity that boosts your students’ multiplication and addition skills while exposing them to simple economics.
+This game is ideal if you need an activity that boosts your students’ multiplication and addition skills while exposing them to simple economics.
 Students need to add or multiply as fast as they can, figuring out how much a specific number of farm products would cost.

 Clara Fraction’s Ice Cream Shop